 As you open this catalog and explore our courses, degrees, and services, you take the first step in joining our 'ohana of learners.
-Consider what studies will engage your interest, grow your skills, and advance you on your career and life path.
 Our counselors, faculty, staff, and administration are here to help you on this journey.
 Your success is our success.